fleming79/async-kernel/CONTRIBUTING.md

 ### Pre-commit

-Pre-commit runs a number of checks on the code and will also re-format it.
+Pre-commit(prek) runs a number of checks on the code and will also re-format it.

 Pre-commit will run automatically on submission of a PR but you can also run it locally as a tool with:

 === "Changed files"

     ```bash
-    uvx pre-commit run
+    uvx prek run
     ```

 === "All files"

     ```bash
-    uvx pre-commit run -a
+    uvx prek run -a
     ```

 ### Type checking